 Step 6 – Agree on how you will measure sponsorship success

-The success of any sponsorship can be measured in two ways:
+You can measure the success of any sponsorship in two ways:

 - Quantitatively – tangible results you can count